South Florida rapper Yung Miami hosts ‘Spend Dat Gas Giveaway’ to give back to the community - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 The recent higher fuel cost had dozens of South Florida residents filling their tanks on a first-come, first-served basis at the Murphy USA gas station on Northwest Second Avenue for the Spend Dat Gas Giveaway.

-“I have to pay my bills and stuff, you know what I’m saying,” said Brown.
+“I have to pay my bills and stuff, you know what I’m saying.
+I have to make a lot of adjustments to come and get gas,” said Brown.

 The gas prices have put a strain on some households.